NSAPH-Data-Processing/zip2county_master_xwalk/README.md

 It is also possible to use `mamba` using the same commands.

-In order to use the pipeline, you must also have an API token for the HUD database.
+You need to have an API token for the HUD database in order to use the pipeline.
 Instructions on how to quickly and freely obtain an API token can be found at this [link](https://www.huduser.gov/portal/dataset/uspszip-api.html).
-Then export the API as a global variable.
+Make sure to export the API as a global variable.

 ```
 export HUD_API_TOKEN="your-token-here"